jacebryan/Sample_Repo/README.md

 ## Synopsis

-A short introduction and/or overview that explains what the project is.
+> This section should include a short introduction and/or overview that explains what the project is.

+*Note*: Be sure to include the following statement at the bottom of this section:

+_This project is part of the [Salesforce.org](http://salesforce.org/) Open Source Commons program, which exists to instill a culture of community-driven impact through a sustainable open source community methodology focused on the incubation of qualifying community-led projects.
+To learn more about this program please review ...

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
+> This section should include a short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.

 ## Installation

-Provide code examples and explanations of how to get the project.
+> This section should provide code examples and explanations of how to get the project.

+## Documentation and Other Resources

+### Documentation Guides

+> This section should include links to supporting project documentation such as user guides, installation and configuration guides, technical guides, data dictionaries, FAQs, and ERDs.

+> **Pro Tip**: Upload all of your project documentation in the “docs” folder of your repo.

 ## Maintenance and Collaboration

 If you are interested in learning about the project roles, roadmap, how to become a collaborator, and/or where to find the community surrounding this project, then please review our <a href="https://github.com/jacebryan/Starter_Repo/blob/master/Maintenance-Policy.md" target="_blank">Maintenance Policy</a>.

 Additionally, please see the <a href="https://github.com/jacebryan/Starter_Repo/issues" target="_blank"> Issues section </a> where we’ve added some suggestions for further development opportunities for those interested.

-## Documentation and Other Resources

-### Documentation Guides

-Links to supporting documentation such as overviews, user guides, installation and configuration guides, technical guides, data dictionaries, FAQs, and ERDs.

-### Implementation Guides (not required)

-Links to implementation documentation such as project plans, timelines, and training plans.

-### Additional Implementation Resources (not required)

-Example: A file with Sample Data along with an explanation on how to import.

 ## License